 At the age of twenty-two Saraswathi’s mother became ill and Saraswathi took on all household responsibilities along with caring for her mother, father, and younger brothers.
 Leaving aside her asana practice, Saraswathi grew strong in other areas of yoga.
 In 1967, she married M.S.
 Rangaswamy and has two children, daughter Sharmila in 1969 and son Sharath in 1971.

 Saraswathi assisted her father at his Lakshmipuram yoga shala from 1971 until 1975.
 She then began teaching yoga to local Indian women on her own at the Balaji Temple in V.V.
 Mohalla.
-At the time, yoga teachers were treated no differently than the cleaners and sweepers of the temple grounds and she was paid only twenty five rupees a month.
 In 1984, she began teaching yoga to both men and women together in her own house in Gokulam.